erenovic/erenovic.github.io/_posts/2025-10-07-recap-on-lora-without-regret.md

 - **Batch size sensitivity**: Full finetuning tolerates larger batch sizes.
 LoRA tends to degrade faster as you scale batches, so smaller batches are safer if you want stable convergence.
-- **Learning rate adjustments**: Optimal learning rates ended up around 10× higher than the corresponding full finetunes.
+- **Learning rate adjustments**: Optimal learning rates ended up around
+  $10\times$ higher than the corresponding full finetunes.
 Because LoRA initializes the `B` matrix to zero, the initial gradients are small, and a larger learning rate kickstarts progress across tasks.

 ## Reinforcement Learning is Different

-The RL experiments were surprisingly positive.
-With policy gradient methods, the LoRA adapters matched full finetuning even with very low ranks (as low as `r=1`).
-The authors credit this to the low information density of RL feedback—a single episodic reward signal is sparse compared with richly supervised datasets.
+The RL experiments were more positive than the supervised learning experiments.
+With policy gradient methods, the LoRA adapters matched full finetuning perfectly even with very low ranks (as low as `r=1`).
+The authors credit this to the low information density of RL feedback as the training signal is coming from a single episodic reward which is sparser when compared with richly supervised datasets.
 If the total bits of feedback you can extract are small, then a small adapter has more than enough capacity to memorize the needed adjustments.

-## What About Compute?

-Backpropagating through the full model is typically the priciest part of training.
-LoRA saves compute because we only calculate gradients for the tiny `A` and `B` matrices.
-The post reports roughly a 30% reduction in FLOPs per step when you account for both forward and backward passes.

 ## Bottom Line